 If you’ve landed on this page, chances are that you’ve tasted a Slovenian wine here, or a heard about a Slovenian winemaker there.
-(Or, if you’re a regular visitor to these pages, you’re wondering what’s been going on under the hood here for the past several weeks.
-This post will help in either case.)

 Indeed, several winemakers from Slovenia have been making significant inroads internationally in recent years, yet wines from this small central European nation, tucked neatly between Italy, Austria, Hungary and Croatia, remain largely unknown to all but the most astute wine observers or curious sipping travelers.
 A primary mission of Piran Café is to help shed light on some of what’s veiled in that viticultural mystery, one whose tradition goes back more than 2,500 years.

 But before we begin lifting that veil, a little bit more about Piran Café’s new focus and direction…

 I’ve been tasting wines from Slovenia for more than 25 years, first as a US-based importer and distributor, but also as a journalist, blogger and unapologetic wine geek.
 Now, having been based in Slovenia for nearly 15 years and with no financial interests in or commercial ties to the trade, I’m setting out to re-explore the country’s wines, wineries and winemakers and share those discoveries here.
 You can expect to see reports from winery visits, interviews and features with wine makers and others involved in the industry here, as well as objective tasting notes, reviews and recommendations for paths for visitors to explore.
 That missions’s working theme?
 Wine stories from the heart of Europe.
 And with that theme in mind…